ngoncalves/isabel/README.rst

 	1. checkout the code from the repository
 	2. edit the file isabel/src/Makefile, with the location of qmake on your system
-	3. go to isabel/src and type make
+	3. go to the root directory and type: make -C src/
 	4. if the build is successfull, the binaries are in isabel/bin

 The tests are build and executed apart from the Isabel framework.
 Use `make tests`